tingerrr/hydra/src/util/assert.typ

 ///
 /// -> none
 #let element(
-  /// The name to use for the value in the assertion message.
-  ///
-  /// -> str
-  name,
   /// The value to check for.
   ///
   /// -> any
   element,
-  /// The assertion message to use.
+  /// The expected element functions of @cmd:element.element.
   ///
-  /// -> str | auto
+  /// -> type
   ..expected-funcs,
-  /// The expected element functions of @cmd:element.element.
+  /// The name to use for the value in the assertion message.
   ///
+  /// This is ignored if @cmd:eq.message is not #typ.v.auto.
+  ///
+  /// -> str
+  name: "element",
+  /// The assertion message to use, or a function to generate it if the panic occurs.
+  ///
-  /// -> type
+  /// -> str | function | auto
   message: auto,
 ) = {
   let given-func = element.func()